chop-dbhi/eda/README.md

 }
 ```

-The use of `eda.JSON` will convert the domain event into a `eda.Data` type with a JSON encoding.
-Additional built-in codecs including `eda.Proto`, `eda.String`, and `eda.Bytes`.
+The use of `eda.JSON` will convert the domain event into a `eda.Data` type with a JSON encoding, however other [codecs](https://godoc.org/github.com/chop-dbhi/eda/codec) are supported.
 [Refer to the docs](https://godoc.org/github.com/chop-dbhi/eda/#Message) for additional fields that can be set on the `Message` type.

 When the message is marshalled, the domain event will be internally marshalled to JSON.
 A call to `Marshal` will automatically generate a unique ID and set the current time on the message.
 These values can be set ahead of time if more control is needed.